 If you're between 12-26, the travel industry considers you a student traveler and that means you're eligible for student travel discounts.
 Travel companies from Rail Europe to Greyhound to YHA offer student discounts, so if you're planning on taking a trip, you'll likely find a way to save money.
-Continue reading to discover which ofthe different options is best for you:
+Discover which of the different options is best for you.

 Student Travel ID and Discount Cards

 Several student travel ID cards, like ISIC, exist, and they can provide student travel discounts on everything from travel to books and movies.
 Flashing a student travel ID card at sightseeing sites around the world can often earn you a student travel discount, even if no student travel discounts are advertised.
 If you're going traveling, definitely pick up a student ID card before you go.
 Even if you have to pay $20 or so for the card, you'll easily make that money back over the space of a year.

 Student airfares are generally available to student travelers under 26 who are enrolled in school.
 To sign up for them you'll typically have to sign up with an email address from a college.

 Student airfares may give you huge discounts over regular airfares—studenf flights are usually cheaper than alternative flights on Skyscanner.
 Student airfares are also generally far more flexible than regular tickets.
 STA and Student Universe are two examples of student travel agencies offering true student airfares, and it is recommended that you look at both if you're planning on taking a trip.